bosun-ai/swiftide/swiftide-indexing/src/transformers/prompts/compress_code_context.prompt.md

   * Ensure that the selection you make is the most appropriate for the code chunk
   * Make sure you include any definitions or imports that are used in the code chunk
   * You do not need to repeat the code chunk in your response, it will be appended directly after your response.
+  * Do not use lines that are present in the code chunk

 ## Code
 ```